Bounds for polynomials on algebraic numbers and application to curve topology: Introduction

 \section{Introduction}

 Let $P \in \Z [X, Y]$ be a given square-free polynomial of total degree $d$ with integer coefficients of bitsize less than $\tau$.
 The problem of computing the topology of the planar algebraic curve

-implicitly defined by $P$, that is, the computation of straight-line planar graph isotopic to $V_{\mathbb{R}} (P)$ inside $\mathbb{R}^2$, is a classical problem in algorithmic real algebraic geometry with many applications in Computer Aided Geometric Design.
+that is, the computation of a simple straight-line planar graph isotopic to $V_{\mathbb{R}} (P)$ inside $\mathbb{R}^2$, is a classical problem in algorithmic real algebraic geometry with many applications in Computer Aided Geometric Design.
 It is extensively studied in the context of symbolic or semi-numerical computation; for instance, see~\cite{AM1,AM2,AMW,BEKS,BCGY,CLPPRT,DMR,EKW,GE1,GI,KS,KoS,MSW2,WM} for recent references.

-Almost all certified algorithms are based on some variant of Cylindrical Algebraic Decomposition (C.A.D.): Decompose the $X$-axis into a finite number of open intervals and points above which the curve has a cylindrical structure (i.e.~the curve decomposes into disjoint function graphs above each of these intervals).
-The \emph{special} values are the projections of the $X$-critical and singular points onto the $X$-axis, and the special fibers are the points of the curve above these special values.
-Taking additional points between two special values defines additional \emph{regular} fibers.
-Computing a straight-line planar graph isotopic to $V_{\mathbb{R}} (P)$ inside $\mathbb{R}^2$ then essentially amounts to connect the points of a regular fiber to the points of its neighboring special fibers.
-The above approach requires : \begin{itemize} \item computing the special and regular fibers, and \item computing the number of half branches of the curve that go to each of the points of the special fiber, to the left and to the right. \end{itemize} One difficulty is the computation of the special fibers, which amounts for computing the real roots of univariate polynomials with real algebraic coefficients, which are not square-free.
-The method used for computing the number of half branches of the curve going to a singular point plays another key role in the algorithm.
+Almost all algorithms are based on some variant of Cylindrical Algebraic Decomposition (C.A.D.): Decompose the $X$-axis into a finite number of open intervals and points above which the curve has a cylindrical structure (i.e.~the curve decomposes into disjoint function graphs above each of these intervals).
+The \emph{special values} are the projections of the $X$-critical points and vertical asymptotes onto the $X$-axis.
+Taking points between two special values defines \emph{regular} fibers.

+Computing a simple planar graph isotopic to $V_{\mathbb{R}} (P)$ inside $\mathbb{R}^2$ then essentially amounts to connecting the points of a regular fiber to the points of its neighboring special fibers.

+There are two main difficulties: \begin{itemize} \item[(1)] computing the points of the special fibers, which amounts for computing the real roots of univariate polynomials with real algebraic coefficients, which are not square-free; \item[(2)] computing the number curve segments that go to each of the points of the special fiber, to the left and to the right. \end{itemize}